 Want to try using fresh coconut in this recipe?
 It will make this frosting even sweeter.
 See my tips for buying and storing fresh coconut here.

-Just look what is going to go into this cake!
+Just look what is going to go into this delicious cake recipe!
 My mouth is watering already, thinking of how great it is going to taste.
 I used unbleached white flour for this recipe.